 The surgeons who pioneered this technique, in a highly controversial move, actually patented the procedure, and then made a fortune selling equipment and running training schools.
 Although the patent has now expired, because of the technical nature of the procedure and the expensive instrumentation required, it still is mainly done by Board Certified specialist surgeons.
 It has the advantage of a fairly rapid recovery and in general good results, especially in larger or more active patients, but has the disadvantage of being more invasive and more costly to perform.
-Most referral surgeons charge somewhere in the neighborhood of $3,000 to $4,000 to perform a TPLO, and this does not include a couple of trips to the referral center, so you can budget another $250 plus your time to that.
+Most referral surgeons charge somewhere in the neighborhood of $3,000 to $4,000 to perform a TPLO, and this does not include a couple of trips to the referral center, so you can add that to your budget.

 Artificial Ligament Implantation

 The second way to treat ruptured ACL's is to implant an artificial ligament.
 The artificial ligament technique is much older than the TPLO, although it has undergone many refinements over the years to make it work even better.

 The most recent refinement of the technique is called the Tightrope Procedure, named after the hardware that is used.
 Utilizing materials used for repairing ankle and shoulder injuries in humans, this procedure uses an ultra-strong 21st-century braided material made by Arthrex, a multi-national supplier of human medical implants, to replace the torn ACL.